-You should also be aware that some permissions may not be visible to you or useable in a custom role.
-For example, a permission may not be available for use in custom roles if the service is in Beta, or if you have not enabled the API for the service.
+Some permissions might not be visible to you or usable in a custom role.
+For example, a permission might not be available for use in custom roles if the service is in beta, or if you have not enabled the API for the service.

-Some permissions are only effective when granted in pairs.
+Some permissions are effective only when granted in pairs.
+For example, to

 Naming the role

-Choose the ID of your role carefully, because it cannot be changed.
-You can delete a role, but you can't create a new custom role with the same ID until after the 37-day deletion process has completed.
+You cannot change role IDs, so choose your role IDs carefully.
+You can delete a custom role, but you can't create a new custom role with the same full ID until after the 44-day deletion process has completed.
 For more information about the deletion process, see Deleting a custom role.

 Consider updating the role description after editing a custom role, and include both the date it was modified and a summary of the intended purpose for the role.
-Descriptions can be up to 256 characters long and comprised of uppercase and lowercase alphanumeric characters and symbols.
+Descriptions can be up to 256 characters long and can contain uppercase and lowercase alphanumeric characters and symbols.

 Testing and deploying